Treaties in Force (U.S. Department of State) (JX236.1929c, Level 4)

 This is the most comprehensive collection of pre-1950 treaties and agreements.
 Volume 13 is the general index.
 Available through HeinOnline (subscription access.)

-On Classic Lexis, the “U.S. Treaties on Lexis” database (Directory path: Area of Law - By Topic > International Law > Treaties & International Agreements > U.S. Treaties on Lexis) is equivalent to Westlaw’s USTREATIES database.
+Classic Lexis offers the “U.S. Treaties on Lexis” database (Directory path: Area of Law - By Topic > International Law > Treaties & International Agreements > U.S. Treaties on Lexis).
 Lexis also provides several subject-specific treaty databases, such as “Basic Documents of International Economic Law” (Directory path: Area of Law - By Topic > International Law > Treaties & International Agreements > Basic Documents of International Economic Law) and “Tax Analysts Worldwide Tax Treaties Combined Files” (Directory path: Area of Law - By Topic > International Law > Treaties & International Agreements > Tax Analysts Worldwide Tax Treaties Combined Files).
 If you are using Lexis Advance, type the word(s) you wish to search in the box at the top of the home page screen.
 If you type in treaties, a drop-down box will appear will a number of choices including US Treaties on Lexis, Tax Analysts Worldwide Tax Treaties and Treaties in Force.